relghawi/Hybrid_JSBACH_Example/README.md

-# Hybrid Model Parametrization Notebook
+# Hybrid Model Parametrization Notebook + Importing to JSBACH

 This Jupyter notebook provides a workflow for **The parameterizations of a hybrid land-atmosphere model** that integrates process-based equations with machine learning.
 It is based on the methodology described in: